Claude Code v2.1.156 to v2.1.158 Major Updates

 Update Summary

-The updates include new features such as automatic loading of plugins under .claude/skills and expanded infrastructure support for Auto mode, along with stability fixes around Opus 4.8, and numerous bug fixes related to IDE/terminal integration and worktree operations.
-The majority of changes are included in v2.1.157, with v2.1.156 focused on critical Opus 4.8 fixes and v2.1.158 on expanded infrastructure for Auto mode.
-The startup banner and hint toasts have been removed, but there are no breaking changes or deprecations.
+In addition to new features such as automatic loading of plugins under .claude/skills and expanded Auto mode support infrastructure, the updates primarily include stability fixes around Opus 4.8 and numerous bug fixes related to IDE/terminal integration and worktree operations.
+The majority of changes are included in v2.1.157, with v2.1.156 serving as an important fix for Opus 4.8, and v2.1.158 expanding the Auto mode support infrastructure.
+While the startup banner and hint toast have been removed, there are no breaking changes or deprecations.

 - New Feature: Plugins under

-.claude/skillsare now automatically loaded without requiring marketplace registration (v2.1.157). - New Feature: Auto mode is now available for Opus 4.7/Opus 4.8 on Amazon Bedrock, Google Vertex AI, and Microsoft Foundry (v2.1.158).
+.claude/skillsare now automatically loaded without needing a marketplace registration (v2.1.157). - New Feature: Auto mode is now available for Opus 4.7/Opus 4.8 on Amazon Bedrock, Google Vertex AI, and Microsoft Foundry (v2.1.158).

 - Bug Fix: A bug where thinking blocks were being modified when using Opus 4.8, leading to API errors, has been fixed (v2.1.156).